1.1 Fit Finder Widget

 Fit Finder relies on various elements of a shop’s website, which means the integration can be impacted by any changes made to these dependencies.
 Changes to a shop’s infrastructure or design can be expected over time but might cause Fit Finder to no longer load correctly.

-• The objects should be placed directly on the page and not via tag manager (e.g. Google Tag Manager), since the properties, e.g. color change or navigating to another PDP should update the object.
+• The objects should be placed directly on the page and not via tag manager (e.g. Google Tag Manager).

 Product Detail Page (PDP) Object